lngns/OCP3/README.md

 PHOC supports a form of pseudo-XML templating including multiple XML tags.
 It is "pseudo-XML" as no actual XML declaration is needed and the processor is happy manipulating HTML documents.
 These special tags reside inside the `phoc` XML namespace.
 Among them are two tags dedicated to outputing content.
-There are also accepted inside strings with curly brackets instead of angled brackets.
+They are also accepted inside strings with curly brackets instead of angled brackets.
 In the case there are inside a string, then double quotes must be changed to single quotes, to match regular XML code.
 Ex: `<phoc:out var="$foo" />` and `<span class="{phoc:out var='$foo'}">...</span>`

+Any PHP expression can be passed to PHOC tags, as long as it is of the requested type.

 ```cpp
 namespace phoc